LucidVR/opengloves-driver/BUILDING.md

   * Usually located `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers`
 * Running SteamVR you should see the driver activate two new controllers

-# Building with Visual Studio Build Tools
-* run a cmake build in the `build/` folder
-  * `cmake --build . --config Release`
-  * The artifacts of the build will be outputted to `build/Debug/`, or `build/Release/` depending on build configuration

 # Debugging with Visual Studio
 If you want to make changes to the code and would like to use a debugger/not have to copy builds by hand, you are able to do so with the following steps: